usagibryan/star-fighter/README.md

 * Multiple levels/stages?
 * Speed boost that uses energy?

-### Asset Changes to Make
-* Replace Galaga ship with original player sprite
-* Replace Space Invaders with original enemy sprites
-* Replace placeholder music with original music

 ### Refactoring Changes to Make
 * Add timer class, remove this responsibility from GameManager
 * Include a [state manager class](https://www.youtube.com/watch?v=j9yMFG3D7fg) to manage game_active status.
 Figure out how to integrate this with the game manager class

+### Asset Changes to Make
+* Replace player and enemy sprites with original art
+* Replace placeholder music with original music

 ### Misc Notes
 * Use `channel_#.play(music, -1)` to loop instead?